25 Sneaky Weight Loss Hacks That Really Work

 11. De-clutter your countertops

-Clean living encourages clean eating, according to scientific studies.
+Researchers out of Cornell University found that a cluttered kitchen can cause you to overeat.
 Clear off your countertops to give yourself the space you need to prepare healthy meals.

 12. Eat before you shop

 Never go to the grocery store hungry or after a hard exercise session.
-You’re more likely to choose diet-friendly foods if you roam the aisles with a full belly.
+You’re more likely to choose health-focused foods if you roam the aisles with a full belly.

 13. Enjoy a post-meal mint